suchipi/hopic/README.md

 snapshot testing for CLI app output

+## installation

+download from the github releases tab or get from npm with `npm i -g hopic`

 ## usage

 write the commands you'd like to execute in a yml file with comments indicating the commands, like so: